Yengas/rust-chat-server/README.md

 ![TUI Demo](./docs/tui.gif)

-**Note**: This project is no longer under active development and is not suitable for production use.
+**Note**: This project is not suitable for production use.
 It's designed strictly for educational purposes.

 ## Setup Instructions